Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypermagmas

 Next take the wedge sum $S = \bigvee (M_i, e_i)$, and again denote its basepoint by $e \in S$.
 Let $I_0 = I \sqcup \{0\}$ be a poset in which $0$ is the smallest element and all elements of $I$ are incomparable.
 Then let $D \colon I_0 \to \HMag$ be the diagram given on objects by $D(0) = 1$ and $D(i) = M_i$ for $i \in I$, and which sends each arrow $0 \leq i$ to the unique unital morphism $1 \to M_i$.
 Then the underlying set of the colimit of $D$ in $\HMag$ coincides with $S = \bigvee M_i$ and unit given by the basepoint $e \in S$.
 One can verify from its construction via the diagram $D$ that it satisfies the universal property of the coproduct in $\uHMag$.

-Finally, the creation of the equalizer of a parallel pair of morphisms $f,g \in \uHMag(G,H)$ is deduced just as in the proof of Proposition~\ref{prop:forgetful creates}.
-Indeed, the set-theoretic equalizers of $G$ and $H$ will be basepoint-preserving because $f$ and $g$ preserve the identity elements, and the hyperoperations created as in that proof will be unital for the same reason. \end{proof}
+Finally, the lifting of the equalizer of a parallel pair of morphisms $f,g \in \uHMag(G,H)$ is deduced just as in the proof of Proposition~\ref{prop:forgetful creates}.
+Indeed, the set-theoretic equalizers of $G$ and $H$ will be basepoint-preserving because $f$ and $g$ preserve the identity elements, and the hyperoperations constructed as in that proof will be unital for the same reason. \end{proof}

 Unlike the case of hypermagmas, the forgetful functors of~\eqref{eq:pointed forgetful} do not have right adjoints.
 Indeed, if they had right adjoints then the forgetful functors $U$ and $U_\bullet$ would both preserve coequalizers.
 But the following counterexample illustrates a case where this fails to happen.